nmshd/documentation/_docs_use-cases/use-case-consumption-delete-a-thirdpartyrelationshipattribute-and-notify-peer.md

 {{properties.description}}

 {% include properties_list.html %}

-This use case is deprecated and will be removed in the next major version.
-Please use the use case [Delete a ThirdPartyRelationshipAttribute and notify peer](use-case-consumption-delete-a-thirdpartyrelationshipattribute-and-notify-peer) instead.
-{: .notice--warning}

 This use case allows you to delete a ThirdPartyRelationshipAttribute, i.e. a [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute) that has the property `shareInfo.thirdPartyAddress` set.